nikkashid/PetsAppInfo/README.md

 # PetsAppInfo
 Application to show the list of animals and on click on any animal, user is redirected to webview to show details of that particular animal.
 Contains two netwrok hits, first to get the status and second to get the pets list.
+The network hit is performed with okhttp with RXJava interaction.

 Technologies use :
 1) Kotlin